Wheest/wheest.github.io/_posts/2026-02-14-mahnoz_police.md

-I would say it's criminology because every time I was going to conferences and knowledge exchange programmes, I was mostly interacting with people from criminology backgrounds or forensic psychology—those kinds of backgrounds.
+I would say it's criminology because every time I was going to conferences and knowledge exchange programmes, I was mostly interacting with people from criminology or forensic psychology backgrounds.
 They're the ones coming to work on what's happening with policing, how policing can be better, rather than someone from a health background.

 In that sense, I didn't have much in common with other people in terms of background.
 But they were very welcoming, so it wasn't an issue.